gretchanl/Hello-World/README.md

 # Hello-World
-Git hub tutorial
+This is text for the Git hub tutorial
-Git hub is another tool that I will use to add to my skill set and move my career forward.
+Git hub is another tool that I will use and add to my skill set to move my career forward.